DannyNemer/javascript-comments-style-guide/README.md

 ## In-Line Comments

   1. Use `//` for in-line comments.
-Place in-line comments on a newline above the corresponding code, and below an empty line.
+Place in-line comments on a newline above the corresponding source, and below an empty line.

     ```js
     // Bad